arlowatts/torys-map/worldbuilding/locations/oro-oro-ponoro-poron/index.md

 #### Lukurru

-The Lukurru clan, while not very large, remains one of the most influential clans due to their large territory and unrivaled ability to travel quickly through the jungle.
-They worship all green dragons, including Morsha the All-knowing whom they both fear and make their prayers to.
+The Lukurru clan, while not very large, remains one of the most influential clans due to their expansive territory and unrivaled stealth.
+They worship all green dragons, including Mosha the All-knowing whom they both fear and make their prayers to.
 The Lukurru are the sworn enemies of the Bekebel.